-A research project culminating in the production of a formal report and an oral presentation of the student's research.
+A research project culminating in the production of a formal report evaluated by an internal committee.
 Each student will conduct his or her research in a professional work environment with the approval and under the supervision of (a) a work-experience supervisor in the sponsoring institution and (b) Concordia's Information Systems Security Director (or a designate of the director) and the Master's Program Committee.
 Prerequisites: Successful completion of all core ISSM courses and a minimum grade point average of 3.0.